-- have no power to change the decision of a planning authority or appeal organisation (only action in the Court of Session can legally reject a decision and force the planning authority to reconsider) - cannot question a planning authority's decision if there is no evidence that something has gone wrong in the process - cannot deal with the behaviour of individual councillors in planning matters, as this is usually a matter for the Public Standards Commissioner (their contact details are on page four) - cannot look at complaints if you have taken, or are taking, legal action about them - cannot deal with appeals against decisions, deemed refusals (where a planning decision hasn't been made within the normal time limit), serving legal notices and so on.
-Other organisations handle these (see 'What can I do if I'm unhappy with a planning decision?' on page one).
+- have no power to change the decision of a planning authority or appeal organisation (only action in the Court of Session can legally reject a decision and force the planning authority to reconsider) - cannot question a planning authority's decision if there is no evidence that something has gone wrong in the process - cannot deal with the behaviour of individual councillors in planning matters, as this is usually a matter for the Public Standards Commissioner (their contact details are on page four) - cannot look at complaints if you have taken, or are taking, legal action about them - consider that issues of 'privacy and private amenity' are generally not material planning considerations.
+Authorities may, however, have guidelines that they consider with other factors for the benefit of the 'residential amenity of the wider area'.
 And we can't have a member of staff sacked or disciplined.